-Woodturning is an activity that can involve Common Sense Safety Rules heavy workpieces revolving at high speeds.
+Woodturning is an activity that can involve heavy workpieces revolving at high speeds.

-ONEWAY Lathes are very heavy solid 2.
-Always wear eye protection.
-Use safety machines and can rotate pieces faster than most other lathes.
+ONEWAY Lathes are very heavy solid machines and can rotate pieces faster than most other lathes.

 Be Aware!

 ONEWAY Lathes are also very quiet.
 It's is easy to run the lathe faster than you think it is going.